moj-analytical-services/user-guidance/source/documentation/tools/airflow/index.md

 # Airflow

-> This documentation is for the Data Engineering Airflow service.
+> **Important**
 >
+> This documentation is for the now deprecated Data Engineering Airflow service.
+> This service is now in updates only mode, and will be shuttered on July 8th 2025.
+>
-> For Analytical Platform Airflow, please refer to [Analytical Platform Airflow](/services/airflow)
+> Please refer to [Analytical Platform Airflow](/services/airflow) for more information on our new Airflow service.

 [Airflow](https://airflow.apache.org) is a platform to programmatically author, schedule and monitor workflows